 Matinee shows are better for those with toddlers and preschoolers.
 Even older children may struggle with the evening show time, as the program doesn’t begin until 7:00 pm.
-My five-year old daughter wanted to cuddle on my lap in the final 15-minutes of the show, as her usual bedtime had past and she began to tire.
+My five-year old daughter wanted to cuddle on my lap in the final 15-minutes of the show.
+Her usual bedtime had passed and she began to tire.

 My kids opted to wear coordinating Mickey and Minnie t-shirts from shopDisney, along with jeans and jackets.
 The Mouse Ears were a nice added touch!